 This emporium of vintage delights is exactly the kind of place I like to shop.
-I could rummage the rails for hours looking for rare and unique pre-loved items.
-Now I can do it with Pat by my side as this hidden gem of an independent thrift store in Ouseburn is dog-friendly.
+I could rummage through the rails for hours looking for rare, unique and pre-loved items.
+Now I can do it with Pat by my side as this hidden gem of an independent thrift store is dog-friendly.

 This beach front cafe in Whitley Bay is an absolute institution, I love the fact that it has barely changed since it first opened in the 1930’s and that it’s always full of gorgeous pooches!